 Irish Film and TV Research Online

 Irish Film & TV Research Online is a website designed to bring together the wide diversity of research material relating to Irish-made cinema and television as well as to Irish-themed audio-visual representations produced outside of Ireland.
-It incorporates three searchable databases: Irish Film & Television Index; Irish Film & Television Biographies; and Irish Film & Television Bibliography; and the Irish Postgraduate Film Research Seminar, an annual conference of film studies' postgraduate students based in Ireland or engaged in researching Irish material elsewhere.
-The project is based in the School of Drama, Film and Music, Trinity College Dublin.
+It incorporates two searchable databases: Irish Film & Television Index 1896-2006 and Irish Film Censors' Records 1923-1938.
+It also makes nine Irish Silent Films 1910-15 available on its webpages.
+The project is based in the School of Creative Arts, Trinity College Dublin.

-Since 2003, filmographer and archivist Eugene Finn has been expanding the database which, incorporating the original Irish Filmography, has drawn on the archival and paper records of many of the world's leading film archives and specialist libraries, including ones in Ireland, Britain, the USA, and Australia.
-We are especially grateful for the on-going support we receive from the Irish Film Institute's archive and library.
-At present the Irish Film & Television Index has almost 40,000 titles, while new entries will be added in an on-going way.
+From 2003 to 2006, filmographer and archivist Eugene Finn expanded the database which, incorporating the original Irish Filmography, has drawn on the archival and paper records of many of the world's leading film archives and specialist libraries, including ones in Ireland, Britain, the USA, and Australia.
+The project is especially grateful for the on-going support received from the Irish Film Institute's archive and library.
+At present the Irish Film & Television Index has almost 40,000 titles.
+Work on this archive ceased in 2006.

 The School is working to fix technical issues with Irish Film & Television Research Online website currently.
 The website will be relaunched when technical issues have been resolved.